pabloherrero1986/pablohs1986.github.io/README.md

 # **PORTFOLIO** ![GitHub release](https://img.shields.io/badge/release-v.4.0-brightgreen) ![GitHub license](https://img.shields.io/badge/license-MIT-blue)

 My portfolio, handmade with love.
-It's a one page, flat design web built with Bootstrap 4.
+It's a one page, flat design web.
 These are its features:
   - HTML5 + CSS3 + Bootstrap4.
   - Mobile first design.
+  - Preloader animation.
+  - Diagonal section dividers.
   - Fixed top navigation that appears on scroll.
   - About section with photo, description and skills columns to describe you.
   - Portfolio grid showing details when hovering over an image and acting as a link.